acooke82/acooke82.github.io/_portfolio/portfolio-1.md

 ##### Single Agent Workflow

 The second workflow that we tested was a *single agent* one.
 In a single agent workflow, one agent has all the tools and must determine which one to use or which order to use the tools in on itself.
-This differs from the supervisor
+This differs from the supervisor workflow as

 ```python
 ```